awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-baselines.md

 ## About custom baselines<a name="patch-manager-baselines-custom"></a>

 If you create your own patch baseline, you can choose which patches to auto\-approve by using the following categories\.
-+ Operating system: Windows, Amazon Linux, Ubuntu Server, and so on\.
++ Operating system: Windows Server, Amazon Linux, Ubuntu Server, and so on\.
 + Product name \(for operating systems\): For example, RHEL 6\.5, Amazon Linux 2014\.09, Windows Server 2012, Windows Server 2012 R2, and so on\.
 + Product name \(for applications released by Microsoft on Windows Server only\): For example, Word 2016, BizTalk Server, and so on\.
 + Classification: For example, critical updates, security updates, and so on\.